tadata-org/MCP-Game/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- Built with the Model Context Protocol (MCP) framework
-- AI powered by Anthropic's Claude
-- Game assets created specifically for this project

-## 🐛 Known Issues

-- Currently optimized for Python 3.11+
-- Requires stable internet connection for AI interactions
-- Some edge cases in room navigation may occur

 ## 📞 Support